syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/navigation.md

 ## Update page navigation programmatically

-You can update the page navigation options such as previous page, next page programmatically by using the `goToPreviousPage()` and `goToNextPage()` API's.
+Update the page navigation options such as the previous page and next page programmatically by using the `goToPreviousPage()` and `goToNextPage()` APIs.

-The following code sample illustrates how to perform page navigation options using button click.
+The following code sample illustrates how to perform page navigation options using a button click.

 ```html
 @using Syncfusion.EJ2